 How to Draft a Swing Top

-A swing top (or flared top) is and easy fit and comfy style.
-It's also figure flattering and very popular at the moment!
+A swing top (or flared top) has an easy fit and comfy style.

 flared top sketch